 Use of Situational Judgement Test (SJT)We intend to use the SJT as an element of our interview process; with the score being incorporated into the interview score.

-UKCATSENCandidates, who are entitled to 25% additional time for public examinations due to a disability, should sit the UKCATSEN.
-Applicants applying to St Andrews having sat the UKCATSEN will be contacted prior to interview and asked to supply evidence of the need for 25% extra time in the form of a medical diagnosis or report from a specialist teacher.
+UKCATSENApplicants applying to St Andrews having sat the UKCATSEN will need to supply evidence of the need for 25% extra time in the form of a medical diagnosis or report from an appropriately qualified teacher or specialist.
+The Medical School will consider whether to accept the evidence put forward for having sat the UKCATSEN.
+If you need further advice please email firstname.lastname@example.org.
 Information about the UKCATSEN can be found on the UKCAT website.

 Qualities and ExperienceMedicine is a profession that requires commitment.
 Your personal statement should explain your reasons for wanting to study Medicine and why you think that you would make a good doctor.
 You'll need to be able to demonstrate that you fully understand what a medical career involves and are aware of current developments.
 We will expect you to have an insight into medicine and healthcare gained from general reading or from attending medical careers conferences, talking to doctors or medical students.

 Applicants should have gained work or shadowing experience in a caring or health environment.
 This does not have to be in a hospital or GP's surgery but could be in a nursing home or local hospice or through working with people who have ill-health or a disability.
 Successful applicants will be able to show evidence of the following: